 Progressive’s forgiveness offering is a tiered structure as part of their loyalty rewards program.
 Like some others, this is earned by being accident free for a certain number of years, though it only counts years you’ve been with Progressive.
 The longer you’ve been accident free, the higher the tier of forgiveness.

 Safeco offers accident forgiveness as part of their “Safeco Safety Rewards” program.
-This applies after being free of violations or at-fault accidents for certain number of years.
+This applies after being free of violations or at-fault accidents for a certain (unstated) number of years.

 State Auto’s program comes as part of their optional “Protection Plus” and “Premier Auto” packages.
 This benefit applies if you’re accident and violation free for at least 35 months, and availability may vary by state.